-Deadly wildfires in California have claimed dozens of lives and displaced thousands of people.
+Dangerous wildfires in California have displaced thousands of people and left nearly 2.7 million without power.
 Learn more about the wildfires and how you can help survivors in their path.

 3. Damage from the fast-moving wildfires is extensive.

-The Disaster Recovery Network at GlobalGiving is working with community foundations and longstanding partners, including Jake’s Diapers and World Central Kitchen, to meet the immediate needs of California wildfire survivors and first responders.
-Once urgent needs are meet, the GlobalGiving California Wildfire Relief Fund will transition to support community-led, long-term recovery efforts.
+The Disaster Recovery Team at GlobalGiving is working with responding partners to meet the immediate needs of California wildfire survivors and first responders.
+Once urgent needs are met, the GlobalGiving California Wildfire Relief Fund will transition to support community-led, long-term recovery efforts.

 Source: GlobalGiving California Wildfire Relief Fund